karottenreibe/prunr/README.md

 based on their last modification date.

 *	it will keep all files for one week
+*   it will keep old files that were created before a fixed date
 *	then it will keep the oldest 2 of each week for a month
 *	then it will keep the oldest of each week for a month
 *	then it will keep the oldest of each month for 6 months